 Skip to main content

-AI coding agents generate code at scale, but they don’t perform static analysis.
-Building a module graph, tracing re-export chains through barrel files, determining which exports are unused across thousands of files: these require a dedicated tool.
-Fallow gives agents exactly that: deterministic, exhaustive static analysis they can call via CLI or MCP.
+AI coding agents generate code at scale, but they don’t perform codebase-level analysis.
+Building a module graph, tracing re-export chains, detecting duplication across thousands of files, scoring complexity hotspots: these require a dedicated tool.
+Fallow provides deterministic, exhaustive codebase analysis that agents call via CLI or MCP.

 Every agent that can run shell commands can use fallow.
 The CLI is the primary interface.
 MCP is an optional structured layer on top.